In 1837 the internal Lower and Upper Canada Rebellions were defeated by British forces.

 Ever since, apart from a police-level skirmish at Oka, Canadians have fought other nation's wars.

 Until 1931, the Statue of Westminster, Canada was considered a colony of Great Britain, so automatically took part in British wars:

-- In 1914, Great Britain declared war on Germany, thus involving Canada.
-Although called a "world war", it was in fact solely a European conflict.
+• In 1914, Great Britain declared war on Germany, thus involving Canada.
+Although called a world war by some, it was in fact solely a European conflict.

 After 1931, as an independent nation:

-- In 1939, Canada declared war on Germany out of loyalty to Great Britain, although no longer required to, and defended British interests in Europe and Hong Kong.
+• In 1939, Canada declared war on Germany out of loyalty to Great Britain, although no longer required to, and defended British interests in Europe.

-In 1941 we also declared war on Japan, again in concert with Great Britain, after Japan's attack on Hong Kong.
+• In 1941 we declared war on Japan, again in concert with Great Britain, after Japan's attack on Hong Kong.

-- In 1949, Canada joined NATO thus actively involving ourselves in unifying Europe and fighting the expansion of Russian influence.
+• In 1949, Canada joined NATO thus actively involving ourselves in unifying Europe and fighting the expansion of Russian influence there.

-- In 1950, we joined with NATO in fighting the 'commies' in Korea.
+• In 1950, we joined with NATO to divide Korea.

-- In 1990 an internal revolt by Mohawk at Oka was defeated by Canadian militia.
+• In 1990 an internal revolt by Mohawk at Oka was suppressed by Canadian militia.

-- In 1991 we defended Kuwait against Iraq as part of a UN operation (Gulf War).
+• In 1991 we defended Kuwait against Iraq as part of a UN operation (Gulf War).

-• In 2001 we took sides in a conflict in Afghanistan.
+• In 2001 we took sides in a conflict in Afghanistan to support the USA.